EmmaEwert/KITTY/docs/manual/prefabs.rst

 is compounded with the initial rotation.

 .. figure:: images/prefab-rotation.png
+	:align: center

-*Fun with initial prefab rotation of 60° around the X-axis.*
+	Fun with initial prefab rotation of 60° around the X-axis.

 Properties
 ----------

-If a field on a MonoBehaviour attached to the prefab (or any children) is decorated with the ``[TiledProperty]`` attribute, the value of that field is set based on a Tiled object or source tile's Custom Property of the same name – case-insensitive, and stripped for whitespace.
+If a field on a ``MonoBehaviour`` attached to the prefab (or any children) is decorated with the ``[TiledProperty]`` attribute, the value of that field is set based on a Tiled object or source tile's Custom Property of the same name – case-insensitive, and stripped for whitespace.